 Chile central bank announces $25 billion intervention amid USD advance

-(Report by Fabián Andrés Cambero; Writing by Alexander Villegas; Editing by Raissa Kasolowsky)
+(Report by Fabián Andrés Cambero; Writing by Alexander Villegas; Editing by Raissa Kasolowsky and Jonathan Oatis)

 ((fabian.cambero@thomsonreuters.com; twitter: @fab_reuters; +569 62479675;))